JacopoLevati-Creator/Limitless-Wheels/README.md

 - Pick up and move objects naturally.
 - Interact with items in a realistic manner.
 - Precisely place objects where needed.
+- If an object accidentally falls to the floor, it is automatically repositioned to its initial location, ensuring a smooth and frustration-free interaction.

 Watch the demo video or try the live version.